ajayaram31/cx4240group21/README.md

 # RANDOM FOREST
 Run StocksRandomForest.py
-Change the target label on line 69 to different targets in the dataframe (listed in dataLoading.ipynb) to see results for different companies' data.
+Change the target label on line 100 to different targets in the dataframe (listed in dataLoading.ipynb) to see results for different companies' data.
-The output appears in the terminal as a classification report.
+The output will give you the accuracy of the model, and a table of the last 5 trading days.
+To plot the model's predictions change the target label on line 125 to a different target in the dataframe.

 # LOGSTIC REGRESSION
 Go to https://fred.stlouisfed.org/series/UNRATE and download a 10 year csv file for the unemployment rate.
 Name this file UNRATE.csv